-Legislation and the declaration of co-ownership determine the obligations and duties of the condo syndicate.
+Legislation and the declaration of co-ownership determine the obligations and duties of the condo syndicate of co-owners manager.
 Failure to fulfill these duties and obligations, toward either a co-owner or a third party, may incur the liability of the condo syndicate.

 The duties and obligations of a condo syndicate